SEBI Cracks Down On Market Manipulation; Finds Experts Misusing TV Stock Tips For Illegal Gains

-SEBI has passed an ex parte interim order cum shaw chow cause restraining Sanjiv Bhasin, former Director at IIFL Securities from the security market for allegedly involving in a front-running scam, profiteering once stock prices surged after his on-air endorsements through quickly offload the stocks at inflated prices.
+New Delhi: SEBI has passed an ex parte interim order cum show cause restraining Sanjiv Bhasin, former Director at IIFL Securities, from the securities market for allegedly being involved in a front-running scam and profiteering once stock prices surged after his on-air endorsements, through which he quickly offloaded the stocks at inflated prices.

 The Securities and Exchange Board of India (SEBI) has passed an ex parte interim order against Sanjiv Bhasin, former Director at IIFL Securities, in connection with an alleged front-running scam.